- What does GOTS certification mean?

 Organic brown flax seeds come from Eastern Europe or Russia.
 The origin may vary depending on purchases.

 Where are the products in your catalog made?

 We are a Serbian company and all our production is located in Serbia.
-We are manufacturer of products that we sell except special mention on the product sheet.
 Our company in France distributes directly in France and in the European Union.